quozd/awesome-dotnet/README.md

 * [Stripe.Net](https://github.com/jaymedavis/stripe.net) - Stripe.net is a full service .net api for https://stripe.com/
 * [BeYourMarket](https://github.com/beyourmarket/beyourmarket) - BeYourMarket is a peer-to-peer marketplace framework http://beyourmarket.com
 * [Virto Commerce](https://github.com/VirtoCommerce/vc-platform) - Virto Commerce is the second generation release and is the only enterprise level e-commerce product fully available under Open Source license.
 Virto Commerce is based on .NET 4.5 with extensive use of MVC, IoC, EF, Azure, Angular JS and many other cutting edge technologies.
 It can be deployed in Microsoft Cloud (Azure), Amazon Web Services (AWS) and on-premise. https://virtocommerce.com
+* [SimplCommerce](https://github.com/simplcommerce/simplcommerce) - Super simple ecommerce system built on .NET Core.
+Simple to use and easy to customize.
+Thanks to .NET Core, you can run the SimplCommerce on Windows, Linux.
+With various RDBMS: Microsoft SQL Server, PostgreSQL, MySQL

 ## Environment Management